priyadarshininadar/react-typing-indicators/README.md

         ```
     2. Copy CometChat folder to your source folder.
     3. Copy the dependencies from the UI Kit's package.json to your project's package.json file.
-    4. To install the dependencies mentioned in above step, run
+    4. To install the dependencies, run
         ```javascript
             npm install
         ```